24 Easy Vegetarian Onigiri Fillings for Bento and Beyond

 Instructions

-- Prepare ingredients: Cut a nori sheet into three equal pieces.
-Set aside a small ball of water, a small plate of salt, cooked rice, the nori sheet and filling of your choice.
+- Prepare Ingredients: Cut a nori sheet into three equal pieces.
+Set up a small bowl of water, a plate of salt, cooked rice, and your chosen filling.

 Video